 The Civic Actor Studio (CAS) at the University of Chicago is a new leadership retreat designed to help strengthen the performative aspect of civic leadership and accelerate civic trust through Classic Theatre.
 The Court Theatre and the Office of Civic Engagement (OCE) are partnering on this new platform to connect disparate civic actors (non-profit leaders, funders, media, University of Chicago faculty and staff) to reflect on their roles, engage in civic dialogue and "practice" the embodiment of civic leadership so that they have increased self-efficacy in their work.
+To learn about the 2019 Civic Actor Studio participants and facilitators, click here.
 For more information, contact Joanie Friedman email@example.com.

 The following are other civic leadership programs at UChicago.

 Civic Leadership Academy